stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

-As my first aproac , i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle about podcast reviews and i think i will go on with a classifier on whether people like it or not, then i´ll asign it into
+As my first aproac , i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle about podcast reviews and i think i will go on with a classifier on whether people like it or not, then i´ll asign it into  the page. probaly dividing into themes as well in order to recommend in the simplest way i can think of.

+nonetheless, i have plenty of ideas i think i would add into later, for example i want to use sentiment analysis in order